 If variations don’t work or display properly depending on device and browser, you’ll end up with false results (as malfunctions will be counted as losses).
 Not to mention awful user experience.

-Don’t forget, for example, that 80% of internet users own a smartphone.
+Don’t forget, for example, that there are more than 4 billion unique mobile web users in the world.
 Be particularly careful with this particularly if you use your A/B testing tool visual editor to make changes more complicated than changing colors or copy (we advise you avoid doing that, and code it yourself for this types of changes).
 The generated code is usually ugly and could be messing things up.

 - Test your code on all browsers and devices.
 Chrome inspecting tool is usually good enough to simulate all devices.

 - Don’t use browser-specific CSS or Ajax.